osucomm/mediamagnet/doc/README.md

 ###Tags
 Public hashtags used within content: Like "#gobucks!"
-Optional pro-top: You can map tags you use to Keywords.
+####Pro-tip: Tags can be mapped to Keywords
-**Example:** *The hash-tag "#gobucks" could be mapped to the Keyword "Buckeye Pride" since they both usually connote blah blah*
+**Example:** *The public hash-tag "#gobucks" could be mapped to the Keyword "Buckeye Pride" since they both usually connote spirit messaging*